First Nigerian National Anthem – Nigeria, We Hail Thee

 You might wonder why the first ever Nigerian National anthem was replaced with the present one.
 The truth is, the first Nigerian National anthem came under a lot of backlash from the Yoruba organization, Egbé Ọmọ Odùduwà who ran the Daily Service newspaper at the time.
 They spearheaded the establishment of a committee that began to gather enough signatures as a petition for the Nigerian government to relinquish the first Nigerian National anthem.

-Read Also: Full List of Best State Universities in Nigeria
+Read Also: Full List of Cheapest Private Universities in Nigeria

 Similar Posts